michaelwillis/virtual-playing-orchestra-ardour-template/readme.md

 * 8GB memory
 * Quad-core i5 3GHz CPU

-The system monitor reports Ardour using about 2GB of memory and only moderate CPU usage with a rather full orchestral score, so it will probably work with 4GB of memory and a much less powerful CPU.
+The system monitor reports Ardour using less than 2GB of memory and only moderate CPU usage with a rather full orchestral score, so it will probably work with 4GB of memory and a much less powerful CPU.

 It will probably easily work with audio-centric Debian-based flavors of Linux, including AVLinux, KX Studio, and Ubuntu Studio.